-GB's Evans unable to replicate maiden Paris win
+Chest infection hinders Evans in French Open loss

 Evans trailed 5-1 on the way to losing the first set and, after improving in the second, faded in the final two.

+On the jeers, he said: "It's the way it is, isn't it?
+I gave away the last point but I couldn't care less to be honest with you.

+"It was a frustrating day at the office.
+I think I'd put enough effort in for three and a half hours.
+I was physically spent."

-His exit means British men's number one Cameron Norrie is the only player from the nation left in the singles.
+Evans' exit means British men's number one Cameron Norrie is the only player from the nation left in the singles.

 US Open champion Emma Raducanu was knocked out in the second round on Wednesday, joining Heather Watson and Harriet Dart in being eliminated at Roland Garros.